TGALLOWAY1/HabitFlowAI/src/server/repositories/README.md

 # Repository Layer

 Data access layer for persistent entities.
-Uses feature flags to switch between MongoDB persistence and local storage (when implemented).
+The app uses MongoDB as the only persistence layer.

 ## Category Repository